FeiLi1996/excel-report-automation/README.md

 I know how I can improve the code:

--Create functions so that I don't repeat code.
+-Create functions so that I don't repeat code. <br>

--Create more constant variables
+-Create more constant variables<br>
 -etc